 Administrator means Kaiser Foundation Health Plan National Claims Administration P.O.
-Box 370010 Denver, CO 80237-3150 for claims administration, KFHP GA for premium billing and MedImpact Healthcare Systems, Inc P.O.
-Box 509098 San Diego, CA 92159-9098 for Outpatient pharmacy claim administration and refers to the administrator of the Group Policy only.
+Box 370010 Denver, CO 80237-3150 for claims administration KFHP GA for premium billing MedImpact Healthcare Systems, Inc P.O.
+Box 509098 San Diego, CA 92159-9098 for Outpatient pharmacy claim administration and Delta Dental P.O.
+Box 997330, Sacramento, CA 94105 for Pediatric Dental Claims and refers to the administrator of the Group Policy only.
 KPIC reserves the right to change the Administrator at any time during the term of the Group Policy without prior notice.
 Neither KPIC nor its Administrator is the administrator of Your employee benefit plan as that term is defined under Title 1 of the Employee Retirement Income Security Act of 1974 (ERISA), as then constituted or later amended.